SherryKennedy/ETL-CO2_vs_Gas_Prices/README.md

 ## TRANSFORM
 ### [Gas Prices CSV:](https://github.com/SherryKennedy/ETL-Project/blob/main/Resources/gas_prices.csv)
-* We filtered through the DataFrame to select particular columns from the CSV
+* We filtered through the DataFrame to select particular columns from the CSV.
 * We cleaned the DataFrame by checking for null values, splitting columns to refine data, extract particular values, dropping unnecessary and ambiguous data, renaming and rearranging the order of columns.
 * We finally grouped the data by Year in order to merge data later on.